-Home of Dorothy Gale, Kansas has a current inmate population of 10,038.
+Home of Dorothy Gale, KS has a current inmate population of 10,038.
 The majority of inmates are male making up 91.2% of the total, and only 8.8% are female.
 White inmates account for 67.8% of the overall population followed by 28.7% for African-Americans and another 2.5% for American Indian.
 Only 8.5% of all inmates have any education beyond high school.
-The largest age group in Kansas prison is 25-29-year-olds.
+The largest age group in the state prison is 25-29-year-olds.
 38.7% of those inmates are mentally ill.
-Almost 50% of the crimes are violent toward’s another person.
-Kansas also supervises 16,654 people on probation and an additional 4,830 on parole.
+Almost 50% of the crimes are violent toward’s other person.
+KS also supervises 16,654 people on probation and an additional 4,830 on parole.

 Table of Contents

 Kansas jail inmate search records are the details that law enforcement agencies keep of action items and events that take place while someone is incarcerated in the state penal system.
 They begin when someone is admitted to jail and kept updated as additional things happen such as court appearances, charges files or appeals, sentencing, move to a residential facility and then anything that happens to them while there.
 If they become involved in any altercations with other inmates, those things are noted in the permanent criminal record.
 Kansas inmate search record will follow them until they have done their time and completed parole.